pranigopu/pranigopu.github.io/docs/mathematics/mathematical-thinking/vocabulary.md

 Hence, a negation as defined in logic is a special kind of contradiction; for a statement to be a negation of $\alpha$, it is not sufficient that it merely contradicts $\alpha$, but rather, it must be a statement such that if false, its falsehood is logically contained in the truth of $\alpha$, and if true, its truth is logically contained in the falsehood of $\alpha$.
 For example, the negation of "I am eating an apple" cannot be "I am eating a banana", since the latter, though contradicting the former, is not a statement whose truth is contained in the falsehood of the former; in other words, the fact that I am not eating an apple does not mean I am eating a banana.

+Hence, we can precisely describe negation as follows: a negation of $\alpha$ is the only statement or the only set of statements that contradict $\alpha$ or any of its necessary implications.
+For example, let $\alpha$ be the statement "I buy eggs and I come home".
+What is its negation?
+Consider: what statement or set of statements contradict $\alpha$ or any of its necessary implications?
+We have the following:

+- "I do not buy eggs"; contradicts $\alpha$'s necessary implication that "I buy eggs"
+- "I do not come home"; contradicts $\alpha$'s necessary implication that " I come home"
+- Both of the above contradict $\alpha$ both separately and together
+- Neither of the above contradictions contains the other; both are mutually independent
+- Hence, neither one by itself is the only statement that contradicts $\alpha$
+- Hence, "I do not buy eggs or I do not come home or both" is the negation of $\alpha$

 ---

 Some examples: